vippsas/vipps-developers/vipps-getting-started.md

 # First of all
 This guide only applies to the following APIs: Ecommerce, Recurring and Login.

 If you are using an e-commerce platform, integration partner or PSP, please see the respective resources:

 * [Ecommerce platform](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/#kom-i-gang-med-vipps-pa-nett-category-1)
 * [Partner](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/#kom-i-gang-med-vipps-pa-nett-category-3)
 * [PSP](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/#kom-i-gang-med-vipps-pa-nett-category-2)

+Document version 3.0.0.

 ## Table of contents
   - [Get credentials](#get-credentials)